-1993 NBA MVP Charles Barkley (02/20/63) is a former power forward who is recognized as one of the greatest of all time.
+1993 NBA MVP Charles Barkley (02/20/63) is a former power forward recognized as one of the greatest of all time.

-He earned 11 All-Star accolades in a row between ‘87 and ‘97, featuring for the Philadelphia 76ers, the Phoenix Suns, and the Houston Rockets respectively.
+He earned 11 All-Star accolades between ‘87 and ‘97, featuring for the Philadelphia 76ers, the Phoenix Suns, and the Houston Rockets, respectively.

-A popular analyst for Turner Sports, Barkley has continued to reinvent himself for the latest set of fans, although he’s the first to bring up his storied career when pressed for more info.
+A famous analyst for Turner Sports, Barkley has continued to reinvent himself for the latest set of fans, although he’s the first to bring up his storied career when pressed for more info.

 Top Investment: Kobe Bryant Rookie Card